-- 1. General Policy. - A. Employees who perceive that they have a grievance against Lehi City should exhaust the administrative procedure set forth in the body of this policy before addressing their grievance through any other forum.
+- 1. General Policy.

+- a.
+Employees who perceive that they have a grievance against Lehi City should exhaust the administrative procedure set forth in the body of this policy before addressing their grievance through any other forum.
 An employee may file a grievance about any perceived work related injustice or oppression resulting from an act, occurrence, omission, condition, or unfair labor practice, not including disciplinary action.
-Issues addressable throughout the grievance process include, but are not limited to: - i.
-Employee-supervisor relationships. - ii.
-Duty assignments not affecting job classification. - iii.
-Shift and job location assignments. - iv.
-Working conditions. - v.
-Practices affecting granting of leave. - B. Grievances should be resolved at the lowest administrative level possible.
+Issues addressable throughout the grievance process include, but are not limited to:

+- i Employee-supervisor relationships.

+- ii Duty assignments not affecting job classification.

+- iii Shift and job location assignments.

+- iv Working conditions.

+- v Practices affecting granting of leave.

+- b.
+Grievances should be resolved at the lowest administrative level possible.
 Employees and supervisors shall attempt to resolve grievances informally by discussing the grievance issues before any formal written grievance is filed.
 Each employee pursuing a formal grievance must prepare and submit a separate written grievance/appeal.
-Written grievances shall contain, at a minimum, the following information: - i.
-Name of the employee. - ii.
-Date the occurrence or action underlying the grievance occurred. - iii.
-Nature of the grievance. - iv.
-Historical information related to the grievance. - v.
-Requested Resolution. - vi.
-Signature of the employee filing the grievance and date filed. - C. Employees will be allowed a reasonable amount of time during work to prepare written grievances.
-Employee grievances must be filed within ten (10) days of the occurrence or event giving rise to the grievance, or within ten (10) days of the employee's acquiring knowledge of the occurrence or event giving rise to the grievance. - D. At each level of the grievance process, after an administrator has received an employee grievance, the administrator shall have ten (10) working days to respond in writing to the grievance. - E. If an administrator is unable to answer the grievance within the specified time period due to exigent circumstances, the administrator may take an additional ten (10) working days to answer the grievance if they notify the employee in writing of the exigent circumstances and that the extension is being exercised.
-If the grievance remains unresolved or the decision is considered unacceptable, the employee may appeal the decision to the next level of appeal.
+Written grievances shall contain, at a minimum, the following information:

+- i.
+Name of the employee.

+- ii.
+Date the occurrence or action underlying the grievance occurred

+- iii.
+Nature of the grievance.

+- iv.
+Historical information related to the grievance.

+- v.
+Requested Resolution.

+- vi.
+Signature of the employee filing the grievance and date filed.

+- c.
+Employees will be allowed a reasonable amount of time during work to prepare written grievances.
+Employee grievances must be filed within ten (10) days of the occurrence or event giving rise to the grievance, or within ten (10) days of the employee's acquiring knowledge of the occurrence or event giving rise to the grievance.